-The program critical path was revised in November due to delays on the EMU contract.
-Stadler continues to progress in EMU Manufacturing effort below baseline productivity levels due to COVID-19.
-The incorporation of this delay has resulted in a two-month delay to the 14th Trainset acceptance date and a shift of the program critical path from Electrification to EMU Manufacturing.
-This remains a fluid situation as the effect of COVID-19 on Stadler during the upcoming winter months remains unknown.
+The program's critical path continues to run through the manufacturing and testing of EMU trainsets.
+Stadler continues to progress in EMU assembly and testing efforts below baseline productivity levels due to Coronavirus Disease 2019 (COVID-19).
+This remains a fluid situation as the effect of COVID-19 on Stadler's schedule during the upcoming winter months remains unknown.
 These delays continue to be examined for potential impact on Revenue Service Date (RSD).